 - To apply to a co-op program, you must check the co-op box on your OUAC application.

 - If you apply to a co-op program that is also offered through the regular system of study and you're not admitted to co-op, you'll automatically be considered for the regular program if spaces are available.

 - Co-op and regular systems of study are available to Canadian and international students, except Biotechnology/Chartered Professional Accountancy which is not available to visa students.

 - You may apply to one Engineering program at Waterloo on your OUAC application.

-- If you wish to be considered for an additional Engineering program at Waterloo, use the Admission Information Form (AIF) to request this.
+- If you wish to be considered for an additional Engineering program at Waterloo, use your Admission Information Form (AIF) to request this.
 You'll receive instructions for completing your AIF once you've applied.

-- If you're interested in Architecture and an Engineering program at Waterloo, you can apply to both.
+- If you're interested in Architecture and one of our Engineering programs, you can apply to both.